StimulCross/nestjs-ttl-cache/README.md

 anyCustomProvider.getRandomNumber();
 // ->  0.19166009286482677

-// Providing { returnCached: false } bypasses the cache and fetches a new value: anyCustomProvider.getRandomNumber({ returnCached: false });
+// Providing { ignoreCached: true } bypasses the cache and fetches a new value: anyCustomProvider.getRandomNumber({ ignoreCached: true });
 // ->  0.24774185142387612
 ```